Where do you get the best deals? A growing number of people say from their mobile phone while shopping in a store.

 Finally, digital delivery of coupons opens consumer awareness of goods and brands.
 According to a survey by ReadyCloud CRM, 68% of customers say digital coupons build brand awareness.
 The trend of the last decade to personalize shopping based on customer behavior allows retailers and manufacturers to send you electronic coupons on what you need when you need it.

 One important criticism of mobile coupons from a consumer’s point of view is the difficulty of stacking and doubling or tripling in-store promotions to get maximum discounts.
 For example, some stores will allow you to get discounts on multiple items covered by a single coupon, and coupon stacking works better with paper coupons.
-But as couponing becomes more digital, it is likely that both coupon stacking will also become digital, and that retailers and manufacturers will begin to collaborate more on discounts to prevent customers from receiving two discounts for the same product.
+But as couponing becomes more digital, it is likely that both coupon stacking will also become digital.
+Plus retailers and manufacturers will begin to collaborate more on discounts to prevent customers from receiving two discounts for the same product.

 Publishers, Retailers and Manufacturers Want You (to Coupon)